cecpk/RocketMAD/docs/basic-install/index.rst

 Basic Launching
 ***************

-Once those have run, you should be able to start using the application, make sure you're in the directory of OSM-RocketMap then:
+Once those have run, you should be able to start using the application, make sure you're in the directory of RocketMAD then:

 .. code-block:: bash